casscass/artcloud/README.md

 This App would allow artists to have their work visable and available for purchase 24/7 without high overheads.

+Other sites for online selling of artwork exist, however they are:

 #### What's wrong with the sites that already exist?
 Other sites for online selling of artwork exist, however they:
  - Don't just sell artwork. e.g. www.artmegallery.com.au also sells craft, jewellery , lamps decor, hand painted cursors, marbles etc.